 The glass is half full or half empty which way do you want to look at it?

-Don’t get me wrong here, I am not always an optimist and after doing a lot of research I have to admit I became quite sad and lost hope that we could actually fix many of our environmental problems.
-But I can sit here and feel sad about it or I can take action and start making a difference while infecting others along the way.
+Don’t get me wrong here, I am not always an optimist, and after doing a lot of research, I have to admit I became quite sad and lost hope that we could fix many of our environmental problems.
+But I can sit here and worry about it, or I can take action and start making a difference while infecting others along the way.